 The male can fly but not very well.
 I see my male ducks fly very low, just a few feet off the ground and not very often.

 The females are great flyers.
 They fly all over and around the homestead and often land on the roof of the house and just hang there for a while, walking from here to there.
+If you don’t want to have your ducks free-range and prefer for them to be fenced and not fly around, you can clip one of their wings just as you would do with chickens.
+I show how to do this in my post: How to Clip Chicken Wings.

 Muscovies have many different and beautiful colors.
 When they reach maturity, they grow those large red, warty caruncles on their head.
 This is how you know that they’ve reached egg laying/mating age (usually between six to nine month).
+In this post, you’ll see a lot of pictures of my Muscovy ducks without the red, warty caruncles, this is because they are still young, probably around 4 months of age.

 They eat a whole lot of mosquitos and other pests – do I need to say any more?
 For that reason alone I’ll take as many as I can get.